sarahlwelton/sarahlwelton.github.io/README.md

 3. Follow the instructions at [Vale.sh](https://vale.sh/docs/vale-cli/installation/) for your platform.

 The package manager does all of the heavy lifting to install Vale.
-If you receive a prompt to "run additional scripts" from the terminal, approve it.
+If you receive a prompt to run additional scripts from your terminal, approve it.

-### Set up a .vale.ini file
+### Set Up a .vale.ini File

 This repository contains a `.vale.ini` file that contains everything you need to get started.
 This file contains all of the necessary configuration for Vale to lint your text files.